ldatb/ataides-website/hugo/content/services/regulatory-compliance.md

 We review your cloud platform(s) (no matter the provider) and assess:

-- Logging, monitoring, and data retention
+- Logging, monitoring, and immutable retention policies
-- IAM roles and segregation of duties (SoD)
+- IAM design aligned with role clarity and segregation of duties (SoD)
-- Encryption at rest and in transit
+- Data encryption (at rest and in transit), KMS integration
-- Key management and secrets storage
+- Key custody, secrets lifecycle, and access governance
-- Backup and recovery strategy
+- Backup validation, restore assurance, and RTO/RPO objectives
-- Configuration management and change tracking
+- Infrastructure configuration baselines and change integrity
-- Network isolation and firewall rules
+- Network segmentation, firewall policies, and zero-trust enforcement

 All mapped directly to framework-specific control requirements.